embodijs/generator/packages/embodi/README.md

 ## Load actions

 Beside the useal content file you can create a script file with the same name e.g. `index.md` and `index.js`, but you could also just use a script file.
 The script gives you more options to load data or do other actions before rendering the content.
 The script file should be placed in the same directory as the content file.
 Additionally, you can use the `load` function to load data from a remote source.
-The function is a wrapper around the fetch function and returns the data as JSON.
+The function is a wrapper around the fetch function and returns the data as JSON and the current url.

 ```ts
 // index.js